 Thus, homophily either enhances or impedes learning depending on the equilibrium structure.
 The condition $\pi_g g^*(1) > \pi_b b^*(1)$ implies that the green high cost agents who take the risky action are more plentiful than the corresponding blue agents, and thus connections to green agents are more informative than blue agents.
 Proposition \ref{prop-simplified-general} follows from an application of the implicit function theorem for comparative statics.

 The proposition is not in terms of primitives, but in terms of equilibrium parameters.
-In order to derive the comparative statics in terms of primitive parameters, we focus on a specific case.
-Throughout the rest of the section, we focus on stable equilibria with $b(1)=1$.
-This holds true for any $c_b$ below a certain threshold that guarantees the cost is low enough to prevent any indirect inference from convincing the blue group to take the safe course of action.
+In order to derive comparative statics in terms of primitive parameters, we focus on a specific case.
+Throughout the rest of the section, we focus on stable equilibria with $b^*(1)=1$.
+This holds true for any $c_b$ below a certain threshold that guarantees the cost is low enough to prevent any indirect inference from convincing the blue group to take the safe action in the good state.
 We also maintain the assumption that $c_g>p$, which means that greens only take the risky action if they see some evidence of the good state.

-In such settings, greens never take the risky action in state $v=0$, and only take the risky action in state $v=1$ when seeing some high-cost agent taking the risky action.
+In such settings, green agents never take the risky action in state $v=0$, and only take the risky action in state $v=1$ when they see some high-cost agent taking the risky action.
 Blues all take the risky action in the state $v=1$.
-When $v=0$ blue agents take the risky action if they don't see any blue agents with high cost, as a blue agent with high cost not taking the action reveals that $v=0$ as does one taking the action.\footnote{Given $b(1)=1$, blues seeing high cost greens taking the safe action still prefer to take the risky action.} The dynamics are thus:
+When $v=0$, blue agents take the risky action if they do not see any blue agents with high cost, as a high cost blue friend who fails directly reveals $v=0$, and under $b^*(1)=1$ a high-cost blue friend taking the safe action also reveals $v=0$.\footnote{Given $b(1)=1$, blues seeing high cost greens taking the safe action still prefer to take the risky action.} The dynamics are thus:

 These dynamics are decoupled for different values $v$, as indirect inferences are muted.
 Greens learn from both greens and blues, but blues are always taking the risky action in the high value state, and so that is a corner solution and not interacting with green behavior, so $g_t(1)$ depends only on $g_{t-1}(1)$.
-Blues only learn from blues as under $b(1)=1$ they only modify their behavior in the low-value state and when seeing someone take the risky action and failing, and greens are not taking the risky action.
+Blues only learn from blues as under $b^*(1)=1$ they only modify their behavior in the low-value state and when seeing someone take the risky action and failing, and greens are not taking the risky action.